dimi-fn/Emotion-Recognition-in-Movie-Abstracts/README.md

 The production of the model would presuppose the existence of some emotional classes-labels with regard to movies.
 However and based on the research conducted, there was found no dataset fulfilling that, and therefore, initial manual labeling was necessary, as well the decision of the emotional tags used.
 Αfter thorough research, Ekman’s six discrete emotional classes (Ekman, 1992; Lazemi & Ebrahimpour-Komleh, 2016; Tkalčič et al., 2016) were decided to constitute the emotional tags.
 These classes can be easily linked with facial communication and expressions, and these are: happiness, anger, sadness, fear, disgust, and surprise (Ekman, 1992; Farzindar & Inkpen, 2015:p.50).
 ## Source of Data
-Two were the main sources of data:
+The main sources of data originate from:
 1)	Secondary Data: They encompass a wide variety of movie metadata provided by the [MovieLenes research dataset](https://grouplens.org/datasets/movielens/)
 2)	Primary Data: Fetching the movie overviews for every one of the movies in the above dataset, via a [TMDB API for developers](https://developers.themoviedb.org/3/getting-started/introduction) from the [TDDb website](https://www.themoviedb.org/)
 ## Purpose